 In Japan there are mainly two types of ship arrest.
-One is an arrest by lien or Mortgage.
+One is an arrest by lien or mortgage.
 The other is a provisional arrest.

 Arrest by Lien or Mortgage - A ship can be arrested to execute a maritime lien on the arrested ship or enforce a mortgage on the arrested ship.
-The arrestor can arrest the ship without putting up any counter-security.
-To release the arrested ship the shipowners are usually requested to put up security (although we have recently experience to release the arrested ship without security ~ "Fairwind 308").
-Provisional Arrest - A creditor of shipowners can arrest the ship owned by the shipowners to obtain the security of their claim (regardless of such claim is maritime or not).
-In order to arrest by this provisional arrest the arrestor shall put up counter security.
-To release the arrested ship the shipowners are usually requested to put up security which is usually the same amount of the arrestor's claim amount.
+The arrestor can arrest the ship without putting up any counter security.
+To release the arrested ship the shipowners are usually requested to put up security (although recently, in "Fairwind 308", the arrested ship was released without security).

+Provisional Arrest - A creditor of shipowners can arrest the ship owned by the shipowners to obtain the security of his claim (regardless of whether such claim is maritime or not).
+To obtain a provisional arrest, the arrestor must put up counter security.
+To release the arrested ship, the shipowners are usually requested to put up security, which is usually the same amount of the arrestor's claim amount.